-The body, is, plainly speaking, the condition of consciousness which is the state of the soul.
-Here is received and impressed the image, both human and divine.
-Here in materiality, the soul reaches the light of life, the impulse from Divinity, the inspiration of the God Principle, and here it outworks, in the laboratory of Nature, the personality in the light of the unchanging law.
+The body, is, plainly speaking, the condition of consciousness which is the state of the soul.† Here is received and impressed the image, both human and divine.
+Here in materiality, the soul reaches the light of life, the impulse from Divinity, the inspiration of truth, and here it outworks, in the laboratory of Nature, the personality in the light of the unchanging law.
 The body as a condition, is and must always and necessarily be, the reflex of the mind, the state of the consciousness of soul.
 In it in crude form is all that can and will be evolved.
-It is a photograph of a more interior and divine negative or image of soul; negative, because and when spiritualized, postive because and when materialized.
+It is a photograph of a more interior and divine negative or image of soul; negative, because and when spiritualized, positive because and when materialized.
 Yet in the condition as is illustrated by the body is the law of the state of consciousness of soul as is illustrated by the mind.

 Thus spirit is limited in matter and every faculty of spirit is thus circumscribed.
-This being so, it follows that the unfoldment of the spiritual perceptions is limited by this state of the consciousness, and that the body, in organism, leads to this inference.
-Consciousness is the symbol of the deific vision that knows neither the limitation of time nor space, perceives without seeing and is as the All Seeing eye.
-And as there is involved in consciousness the need of light, both as materially and spiritually understood, it follows that "knowledge through the senses" and "wisdom through the perceptions" are the inductive and deductive methods of its illumination.
+This being so, it follows that the unfoldment of the spiritual perception is dependent on the consciousness, and that the body, in organism, proves it.
+Consciousness is the perfect state of spirit that knows neither the limitation of time, nor space, perceives without seeing and is as the All Seeing eye.
+And as there is involved in consciousness the need of light, both as materially and spiritually understood, it follows that knowledge through the senses and wisdom through the perception are the inductive and deductive methods of illumination.